tpmatthes/scroll-reaction/README.md

    * Should smooth scrolling be enabled for all listener elements?
    * You probably want to disable this option, if you use custom event listeners for your links
    * If this option is set to 'auto', the script will automatically check for browser support
-   * If you use a polyfill for scroll behavior, set this option to true
+   * If you use your own polyfill for scroll behavior, set this option to true
    * The file scroll-reaction-with-polyfill.min.js includes a polyfill (see releases)
    * @type {Boolean}
    */